psistats/ci-testing/README.md

 6. Pyenv Pipeline
 7. ShiningPanda
 8. Cobertura
+9. SSH Agent

 Once the plugins are selected click `Download now and install after restart`.

 The plugins will download and Jenkins will restart itself.
 You may need to refresh your screen several times to see the current state of Jenkins.

+### Jenkins Python Integration

+In order to use different python environments, you must configure global tools for each python version you have installed.

+Click on "Manage Jenkins" from the left hand side menu and click on Global Tool Configuration.

+Under "Python" click on the `Python Installations...` button.
+You may already see some preconfigured python installations.
+Click the Add Python button and specify a name and location to your python executable.

 ### Jenkins Github Integration